Introduction

 Additionally, a helm chart is provided to run the dnsbl-exporter on Kubernetes.

-To get started quickly, an unbound container is installed into the pod alongside the exporter.
+To get started quickly, an unbound container is included as a sidecar in the pod alongside the exporter.

 To configure the chart, copy chart/values.yaml to values.local.yaml.